IndieLand: Donation controversy (2023–2025)

-IndieLand 2023 took place on October 27-29 as an all-digital event; as of 2025, this is the most recent iteration.
+IndieLand 2023 took place on October 27-29 as an all-digital event; as of 2026, this is the most recent iteration.
 Following the event, YouTubers Karl Jobst and Mutahar "SomeOrdinaryGamers" Anas uploaded videos on November 13, which revealed that the Open Hand Foundation had not donated any of the money accumulated since its inception, which totaled $655,520.
 This included money accumulated from the IndieLand streams.
 When inquired about the situation in an interview with Anas and Jobst, Khalil claimed that he did not discover the funds were not donated until 2022, and that he was unhappy with the progress of the situation.
 However, the videos contained multiple statements where Khalil had repeatedly stated in IndieLand streams that donations would go to various charitable organizations.
 A clip of the 2021 event showed Khalil stating that money raised by "bits, subs, donations" would go to charities, and he stated in 2022 that they "are soon going to be partnered up with the Alzheimer's Association."
 Khalil made a similar statement about the Open Hand Foundation contributing to various charities in IndieLand 2023, one year after he claimed he found out.
-He also stated in the interview that the 2023 stream would be the last IndieLand event he would do.
+He also stated in the interview that the 2023 stream would be the last IndieLand event he would host.

 The discovery led to controversy online, with many internet users blaming or defending Khalil for his role in the issue.
 Khalil uploaded his initial response to the situation on December 9, 2023.
 He acknowledged the statements he made throughout the IndieLand streams, and admitted that they had only either communicated with or considered the charities.
 Asserting that no criminal or financial fraud had occurred, Khalil expressed his disappointment for making "statements potentially implying donations were made when they had not yet been."
 He also claimed IndieLand would remove the charity component from the event should it continue, and announced his resignation as a board member of the Open Hand Foundation.
 Following the allegations, Khalil was removed as a non-player character from the 2023 indie game Sea of Stars, developed by Sabotage Studio.
 The game was previously featured on several IndieLand events from 2020 to 2023, along with Sabotage Studio's game The Messenger.
 Khalil had also interviewed the CEO of Sabotage Studio, Thierry Boulanger, throughout the streams, and had supported Sea of Stars on Kickstarter.

 Khalil uploaded a second response on September 25, 2025.
 He claimed the California Department of Justice opened an investigation into the Open Hand Foundation following Anas and Jobst's videos, and stated he would share the investigation's final results when they are released.
 He also divulged his disagreements with his family regarding Open Hand's finances, and apologized for making misleading statements and not partnering directly with charities.